Suzanne Vega: 1980s

 While majoring in English literature at Barnard College, she performed in small venues in Greenwich Village, where she was a regular contributor to Jack Hardy's Monday night songwriters' group at the Cornelia Street Cafe and had some of her first songs published on Fast Folk anthology albums.
 In 1984, she received a major label recording contract, making her one of the first Fast Folk artists to break out on a major label.

-Vega's eponymous debut studio album was released on May 1, 1985 by A&M Records and was well received by critics in the U.S.; it reached platinum status in the United Kingdom.
+Vega's eponymous debut studio album was released on May 1, 1985, by A&M Records and was well received by critics in the U.S.; it reached platinum status in the United Kingdom.
 Produced by Lenny Kaye and Steve Addabbo, the songs feature Vega's acoustic guitar in straightforward arrangements which deviated from the prevailing trends of the time.
 A music video was released for the album's song "Marlene on the Wall", which went into MTV and VH1's rotations.
-During this period Vega also wrote lyrics, and sang vocals for two songs ("Lightning" and "Freezing") on the 1986 studio album Songs from Liquid Days by composer and pianist Philip Glass.
+During this period Vega also wrote lyrics and sang vocals for two songs, "Lightning" and "Freezing", on the 1986 studio album Songs from Liquid Days by composer and pianist Philip Glass.

-Vega's song "Left of Center" co-written with Steve Addabbo, was released as part of the soundtrack to the John Hughes film Pretty in Pink (1986).
+Vega's song "Left of Center", co-written with Steve Addabbo, was released as part of the soundtrack to the John Hughes film Pretty in Pink (1986).
 It features British musician Joe Jackson on piano and was released as a single in May 1986, reaching No. 32 on the UK singles chart.

-In 1986, she was interviewed by Lou Reed on 120 Minutes to promote a Greenpeace benefit concert, which led to them becoming friends, and after Reed's death in 2013, Vega has covered "Walk on the Wild Side" at all of her live concerts since, as a tribute.
+In 1986, she was interviewed by Lou Reed on 120 Minutes to promote a Greenpeace benefit concert, which led to them becoming friends.
+After Reed's death in 2013, Vega has covered "Walk on the Wild Side" at all of her live concerts since as a tribute.

-Her next studio album, Solitude Standing (1987), garnered critical and commercial success, selling over one million copies in the U.S. It includes the international hit single "Luka", which is written about, and from the point of view of, an abused child.
+Her next studio album, Solitude Standing (1987), received critical and commercial success and sold over one million copies in the U.S. It includes the international hit single "Luka" which is written about, and from the point of view of, an abused child.
 Many years later Vega revealed that the song dealt with the abuse that she herself had suffered from her stepfather.
 While continuing a focus on Vega's acoustic guitar, the music of her second album is more strongly pop-oriented and features fuller arrangements.
 Following the success of the album, in 1989 Vega became the first female artist to headline the Glastonbury Festival.
 Vega performed her set whilst wearing a bulletproof vest, her band having received death threats from an obsessed fan ahead of the festival.

 The a cappella "Tom's Diner" from Solitude Standing became a hit in 1990, having been remixed by two English electronic music producers under the name DNA.
-The track was originally a bootleg, until Vega allowed DNA to release it through her record company, and it became her biggest hit.
+The track was originally a bootleg until Vega allowed DNA to release it through her record company.
+It became her biggest hit.